MKGilby/Ladybugs/readme.md

 4. Go into folder "source" and run BuildRelease_x64.bat (or x86 as you wish.)
    You need Lazarus cross compiler libraries to be installed to compile x64 on x86 systems and vice-versa.
+5. Download and extract the latest SDL2.dll into \release\x64 or x86
+   (be aware of bitness!).
+The latest DLLs can be found on the [SDL releases page](https://github.com/libsdl-org/SDL/releases).
+   Scroll down to the latest 2.xx version, click assets and download file.
+   At the time of writing of this document the latest SDL2 version is 2.32.6.

 ## Compiled binaries from current build with datafiles and DLLs
 [x64](https://mksztsz.hu/tmpfiles/Ladybugs_0.0.0.12.zip "Download x64 version") or
 [x86](https://mksztsz.hu/tmpfiles/Ladybugs_x86_0.0.0.12.zip "Download x86 version").

 ## What's new

+### 2025.05.20 - Build 13
+- Added color blocker.
+It only lets the matching color bug to pass, all the others are turned back.
+- Map structure changed, path data is separated from tiles.
+- Added a few more maps.

 ### 2025.04.29 - Build 12
 - Fixed bug horizontal displacement.
 It now follows the curves of the road.